niklasovaska/personal-study-plan-app/personalstudyplan/README.md

 Add button to render AddCourseModal input form.

 ## Project status
-<input type="checkbox" disabled checked /> Basic CRUD functionalities / JSON Server
+- [x] CRUD functionalities with JSON Server
-<input type="checkbox" disabled checked /> Views for completed and upcoming courses
+- [x] Views for completed and upcoming courses
-<input type="checkbox" disabled /> Draggable coursecards to schedule courses by semesters (drop areas)
+- [ ] Draggable coursecards to schedule courses by semesters (drop areas)
-<input type="checkbox" disabled /> Converting db.json to a SQL/NoSQL database
+- [ ] Converting db.json to a SQL/NoSQL database
-<input type="checkbox" disabled /> Deployment
+- [ ] Deployment